mamintoosi-papers-codes/House2Vec/README.md

 ![](images/results.png)

-> Grouped bar charts showing the performance of regression models (R² and RMSE) with Raw features, DeepWalk embeddings, and Node2Vec embeddings.
+> Grouped bar charts showing the performance of regression models ($R^2$ and RMSE) with raw features, DeepWalk embeddings, and Node2Vec embeddings.

 Our experiments highlight that:

-- **Node2Vec** yields the best results in the California dataset (CA).
+- **Node2Vec** yields the best results on the California dataset (CA).
-- **DeepWalk** yields the best results in the Mashhad dataset (MHD).
+- **DeepWalk** yields the best results on the Mashhad dataset (MHD).
-- In both datasets, graph embeddings **outperform raw baseline features** in terms of higher R² and lower prediction errors.
+- In both datasets, at least one graph-embedding approach outperforms raw baseline features.

 ---